jkammau97/Metroid/README.md

 It works! this gives me an Idea...

+anyway, back to the shell.

+So splitting it so that both parts could be shelled took some trial and error.
+Eventually i go the main plane that's about perpendicular to the metroid to work (AKA Plane 1).
+This leads me to believe that you want to split it along a constuction plane, if ur tryin to do a complex loft like me.

+Ok now to make the base fit right..

+Hmm.
+Looking back, I shuld've made the middle of the base line up with the bottom of the shell.
+I think if i were to try and transform it now, it would no longer work.

 What if i form a surface using the existing surface base of the base, and extrude remove on the shell to get rid of the overlap?